 12 p.m.: Try ramen in Kyoto Station

-If there’s one sight you can’t miss in Kyoto, it’s the Golden Pavilion.
+If there’s one thing to do in Kyoto, it’s to visit the Golden Pavilion.
 So plan to leave Nara around noon and take the JR train from Nara to Kyoto, which takes about 40 minutes.
 It’s easy and efficient, and you’ll arrive directly at Kyoto Station.

 Once at the station, head to Kyoto Ramen Koji for lunch.
 The menu features different ramen dishes from around the country, so you can try various versions of Japan’s most famous food.
 In true Japanese fashion, you’ll order from a vending machine.
 There are plenty of photos on the screens to help you determine what you’re ordering.